 There is one fascinating self-deception that interferes with healthy sleep.
 It is often practiced by owls and freelancers – people who do not have a strict daily regimen.

-You shouldn’t consider the evening as a time of endless rest.
+It would help if you didn’t consider the evening as a time of endless rest.
 Set aside a specific time for entertainment.
 And set yourself up in advance with the fun to say goodbye.

 When you tell your child: “finish the game quickly and get busy!” it sounds like a sentence to him.